 Add to Calendar

-Due to circumstances out of our control, we regret to inform you that Ratboys show at Che Cafe on 4/5 has been postponed to 8/12 at Soda Bar.
-Hang on to your tickets, they will be valid for the new date.
-You may request a refund if you are unable to attend the new date &/or under the 21+ age restriction.
+Due to circumstances out of our control, we regret to inform you that Ratboys on 8/12 at Soda Bar has been postponed to 2/17/2021.
+Hang on to your tickets, they are valid for the new date.
+You may request a refund if you are unable to attend the new date – refund requests expire 30 days from today (7/12/2020).

 Upheaval and change are themes spread throughout the songs on Printer’s Devil, the latest Ratboys LP, out February 28, 2020 via Topshelf Records.
 But all the while, singer-songwriter Julia Steiner embraces moments of uncertainty as a necessary part of growing.
 Steiner recalls a David Byrne lyric, “I’m lost, but I’m not afraid” as inspiration for the transformative outlook, considering the line a personal mantra while writing Ratboys’ third full-length record.
 “There’s definitely a lot of uncertainty about what’s next, but I like to think that, in the midst of creating a lot of vulnerability for ourselves, we’re confident and becoming more self-assured.”